 Medal of Honor: Above and Beyond is a shooting gallery at heart.
 With imaginative weapons and interesting enemies, that wouldn’t necessarily be a bad thing.
-But the game’s enemies have effective zero variability from one to the next, neither in the way they approach you or the way you approach them.
+But the game’s enemies have effectively zero variability from one to the next, neither in the way they approach you or the way you approach them.
 While there’s a large arsenal of weapons on the surface, the only real choice is whether you’re going to use a close range gun or a long range gun.
 Outside of that, which weapon you choose has almost no impact on gameplay.
 Point, shoot, rinse, repeat.
-After you’ve killed one, you’ve killed them all—which makes killing hundreds of them throughout the game a dull affair.
+After you’ve killed one soldier, you’ve killed them all—which makes killing hundreds throughout the game a dull affair.

-Even with these issues in mind, a game could still be fun as long as it has a dynamic sandbox and supplies the player with interesting combat scenarios.
+Even with such issues, a game could still be fun as long as it has a dynamic sandbox and supplies the player with interesting combat scenarios.
 Unfortunately Medal of Honor: Above and Beyond also falters here, as the game constantly—and I mean constantly—resorts to simply spawning enemies around corners and throwing them at you, room after room after room.

 The game’s persistent shooting gallery is interspersed with a good number of set-piece sequences designed to deliver epic WWII scenarios like commanding a tank, sinking a submarine, or charging the beach at Normandy.